 Doctors can conduct audio or video meetings across a range of devices with anyone inside or outside of their organization.
 People can easily consult with remote clinicians, like a specialist, and engage in meetings between healthcare professionals across all departments, units, and their entire network.

 Simplify Administrative Workflows

 Streamline workflows and shifts for clinicians and staff with Teams.
-It enables you to share announcements across the organization to keep everyone updated on important information.
+It enables you to share announcements across the organization to keep everyone updated on valuable information.
 It also allows Scheduling flexibility.
-Administrators can schedule appointment and meeting with external users using simple tools in Microsoft Teams.
+Administrators can schedule appointments and meetings with external users using simple tools in Microsoft Teams.
 You can set up multiple departments and clinicians using Teams.
-You can easily look up for all the available staff in your organisation and their set appointments.
-You can also set up various kinds of customized patient appointments and the required templates for them like intake, established care, flue and cold visit, hypertension consult or a follow-up appointment.
+You can easily look up all the available staff in your organization and their set appointments.
+You can also set up various kinds of customized patient appointments and the required templates for them like intake, established care, flu and cold visit, hypertension consult or a follow-up appointment.

 Security & Compliance

 Built on the secure and compliant Microsoft 365 cloud, Teams enables HIPAA compliance and complies with standards like Health Information Trust Alliance (HITRUST), Service Organization Controls (SOC) 1 and 2, General Data Protection Regulation (GDPR), and more.